 Our investigation into fungal disease continues today with Coccidiodomycosis.
-It’s a mouthful to pronounce and can wreak havoc on dogs
+It’s a mouthful to pronounce and can wreak havoc on dogs and, occasionally, cats.

 Coccidiodomycosis is the systemic fungal disease caused by the organism Coccidiodes immitis or Coccidiodes posadasii.
 Unlike the other two fungal diseases we have already discussed, this organism is found primarily in the southwestern United States, as well as Mexico and Central America.
 Southern California, Arizona and southwest Texas are common states where these incidents occur, and they seem to increase in late fall and winter.
 This organism seems to favor dry conditions, and high winds help it to spread.